Episodes

 Lord West looks at how a revolution in naval technology transformed ideas of warfare.

-Lord West tells the story of the Royal Navy in the Pacific during the Second World War.
+Admiral Lord West's history of the Royal Navy in the 20th century: early problems during the First World War.
+From 2014.

 The Royal Navy's role in winning the conflict has often been overlooked - drowned out by the new and savage reality of industrial warfare on the western front, and the tragic romance of the imagery and war poetry which surrounded it.